Harmony in the Garden Blog

-And what better occasion than Halloween to talk about one of my favorite colors in the garden and share with you my top 15 favorite orange plants!
+And what better occasion than Halloween to talk about one of my favorite colors in the garden and share with you my top 15 favorite orange flowers!

 Awhile ago, I wrote about my favorite black plants, so it’s only fitting that this time I talk about orange.